monikaUPF/modularProsodyTagger/README.md

 ## Requirements
 ########################

-If you want to run the Prosody Tagger scripts found in this repository locally you need to previously download and execute the Extended Praat for feature annotation available in https://github.com/monikaUPF/featureAnnotationforPraat/
+If you want to run the Prosody Tagger scripts found in this repository locally you need to previously download and install the Extended Praat for feature annotation available in https://github.com/monikaUPF/featureAnnotationforPraat/
 That extension for Praat is only available for Linux platforms currently.

 ########################
 ## Description
 ########################

 A collection of 8 Praat scripts for the two possible configurations of the tagger are included in this repository.
-Users can access this tool online clicking on Enter Demo 2 in the main menu of Praat on the Web link mentioned above.
+Users can access this tool online clicking on "Enter Demo 2" button in the main menu of Praat on the Web application (http://kristina.taln.upf.edu/praat_web/Modules).
   -  Word Segments: this configuration takes the following 6 modules.
 This pipeline performs prediction of Prosodic phrases (PPh) boundaries and prominence based on word segmentas and acoustic information.
       -  "mod01.praat" Module 1: Intensity Peak Detection
       -  "mod02.praat" Module 2: Intensity Valley Detection